There are no products in your shopping cart.

 Arousal is your mind and body becoming sexually excited and responding in anticipation to or during sexual activity.
 You could feel both mentally and physically aroused at the same time or just individually.
-Depending on your situation it can be frustrating when you feel turned on and your body doesn’t respond or vice versa when your body responds, but your mind doesn’t; worse still if you want to be sexual and you don’t experience any arousal at all.
+Depending on your situation it can be frustrating when you feel turned on and your body doesn’t respond or vice versa when your body responds, but your mind doesn’t.
+It may feel the most frustrating if you want to be sexual and you don’t experience any arousal at all, either body or mind.

 There are different things that can lead to you feeling aroused or turned on, you could be responding to something you’re reading or watching, something someone says to you, a smell or taste that triggers memories, or to being touched.
 How your brain receives and interprets the messages from your thoughts, emotions and senses will affect how your body responds; this is known as subjective arousal.
 If these feelings are positive they can stimulate sexual response in your body, but negative feelings can stop sexual responses from happening.